Kevin-Fuller/Kevin-Fuller/README.md

 ## Hey 👋, I'm Kevin Fuller!

-I'm a full stack web developer who is finishing up my B.S in Informatics, Human-Computer Interaction, and Web Design at Indiana University!
+I'm a full stack web developer finishing my B.S in Informatics, Human-Computer Interaction, and Web Design at Indiana University!

+Some facts about me:
+- I love UX design
+- I have been programming since I was 12
+- My favorite color is orange

 You can reach me at http://kgfuller@yahoo.com